Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

-To explain the measured behavior of the 4TJJ array, a corresponding theoretical model is introduced in the following.
-The experimental device is schematically depicted in Fig.~\ref{FIG:INT_Schematic}~a).
-Its square unit cell has one 4TJJ in each corner.
-The junctions are connected via their superconducting Nb contacts and every junction has a central Pt weak link region.
-Based on the RCSJ network model for multi-terminal Josephson junctions~\cite{graziano_transport_2020}, the array can be described as shown in Fig.~\ref{FIG:INT_Schematic}~b) with four 2TJJs creating one 4TJJ (see also supplementary material).
+\textit{Theoretical discussion}.
+To explain the measured behavior of the 4TJJ array, we introduce a corresponding theoretical model.
+Based on the resistively capacitively shunted junction (RCSJ) network model for multi-terminal Josephson junctions~\cite{draelos_supercurrent_2019a, graziano_transport_2020, arnault_multiterminal_2021a, arnault_dynamical_2022}, the array can be described, as shown in Fig.~\ref{FIG:INT_Schematic}~a), with four 2TJJs creating one 4TJJ~\cite{supplementary}.
 This introduces a second lattice of areas pierced by magnetic flux, the central weak link region of the 4TJJs.

-The multi-terminal array model as shown schematically in Figs.~\ref{FIG:INT_Schematic}~a) and b) can be conveniently represented in terms of an ordinary square lattice junction model [see Fig.~\ref{FIG:INT_Schematic}~c)], with the following important difference to previous theoretical and experimental studies: instead of all the plaquettes being pierced by the same flux, we get an alternating (checker board) flux pattern ($f=\Phi/\Phi_0$ and $f^\prime=\Phi^\prime/\Phi_0$).
-We capture the dynamics of this system by means of a classical RCSJ model approach, where the equations of motion for the superconducting phases $\phi_j$ at nodes $j=(j_x,j_y)$ follow as usual from the Kirchhoff laws (for more details see supplementary material).
+The multi-terminal array model can therefore be conveniently represented in terms of an ordinary $J_x\times J_y$ square lattice junction model [where $J_x$ and $J_y$ are the horizontal and vertical number of superconducting nodes, see Fig.~\ref{FIG:INT_Schematic}~b)], with the following important difference to previous theoretical and experimental studies: instead of all the plaquettes being pierced by the same flux, we get an alternating (checker board) flux pattern ($f=\Phi/\Phi_0$ and $f^\prime=\Phi^\prime/\Phi_0$).
+We deploy a classical RCSJ model approach, where the equations of motion for the superconducting phases at all nodes follow as usual from the Kirchhoff laws~\cite{supplementary}.
+We focus on the overdamped regime~\footnote{Using the extracted values for individual junction capacitances, resistances, and critical currents, we estimate the Steward-McCumber parameter to be $\approx 5.4\times 10^{-6}$, well within the overdamped regime.}, neglecting the capacitive contributions to the equations of motion, and assume zero temperature.
+As will become apparent below, it is instructive to include a finite Fraunhofer effect~\cite{tinkhambook} for the individual junctions in the lattice.